-For each cash bonus and grant of equity included in the tables on pages 32 to 37, the percentage of the available bonus or grant that was paid, or that vested, in the financial year, and the percentage that was forfeited because the person did not meet the service and performance objectives is set out below.
+For each cash bonus and grant of equity included in the tables on pages 34 to 39, the percentage of the available bonus or grant that was paid, or that vested, in the financial year, and the percentage that was forfeited because the person did not meet the service and performance objectives is set out below.
 Performance rights vest over the specified periods provided vesting criteria are met.
 No rights will vest if the conditions are not satisfied, hence the minimum value of the rights yet to vest is nil.
 The maximum value of the rights yet to vest has been determined as the amount of the grant date fair value of the rights that is yet to be expensed.
-The CEO was paid 77.5% of her maximum cash bonus entitlement of \$226,000 in FY17, with the balance of 22.5% forfeited.
-The bonuses for other KMP executives are paid at the absolute discretion of the Board based on an individual's performance within the year, hence there is no component forfeited to report.
+The CEO was paid 88% of her maximum cash bonus entitlement of \$235,000 in FY18, with the balance of 12% forfeited.
+The STI cash bonuses for other KMP executives are paid at the absolute discretion of the Board based on an individual's performance within the year, hence there is no component forfeited to report.